kamiKAC/FroniusToSolcast/README.md

 0,30 7-23 * * *  /usr/bin/php /path_to_your_scriptsb/get_pv_forecast.php
 ```

-This will send data to Solcast every 30 minutes between 7:00am and 23:30pm
+This will fetch Solcast PV forecast every 30 minutes between 7:00am and 23:30pm